ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Another advantage of the new API is, that it will be much easier to write bindings for other languages now, because only a few simply types and functions have to be mapped to provide the full functionality.

-Take a look at the [README](/src/libs/highlevel/README.md) for more infos.
+Take a look at the [README](/src/libs/highlevel/README.md) for more information.

+Because of the high-level API, we now have the new header files `elektra.h` and a folder `elektra` in Elektra's include directory.
+Furthermore, we install the library `libelektra-highlevel.so` and the pkgconfig file `elektra-highlevel.pc` for easier detection.

-For an example on how to build an application using this API take a look at [this](/examples/highlevel). _(Klemens Böswirth)_
+For an example on how to build an application using this API take a look at [this](/examples/highlevel).

+A big thanks to _Klemens Böswirth_ for making this possible.
+Also big thanks to _Dominik Hofer_, who did all the foundation work for this API.

 ## Plugins

-The following section lists news about the [modules](https://www.libelektra.org/plugins/readme) we updated in this release.
+The following section lists news about the [plugins](https://www.libelektra.org/plugins/readme) we updated in this release.

 ### Augeas